bioidiap/bob.extension/doc/pure_python.rst

     },
   )

-In detail, it defines the name and the version of this package, which files belong to the package (those files are automatically collected by the ``find_packages`` function), other packages that we depend on, namespaces (see below) and console scripts.
+In detail, it defines the name and the version of this package, which files belong to the package (those files are automatically collected by the ``find_packages`` function), other packages that we depend on, namespaces and console scripts.
 The full set of options can be inspected in the `Setuptools documentation <https://setuptools.readthedocs.io>`_.

 Building your package